 Root canal treatment procedures are relatively comfortable and often painless as the tooth is anaesthetised during treatment.
 After treatment, the tooth may be sensitive or tender for a few days due to inflammation of the surrounding tissues.
 This discomfort can be relieved by taking mild analgesics or painkillers available over the counter at the pharmacy.

-However, if the pain persists, or gets worse (e.g. more intense; swelling), you should contact your dentist as soon as possible.
+However, if the pain persists, or gets worse (e.g. more intense; accompanied by swelling), you should contact your dentist as soon as possible.